 BCC Women’s Havurah Tea Party!

 On Sunday, June 24 the BCC Women’s Havurah gathered to learn the medicinal properties and healing aspects of tea.
-This afternoon of information, performance, scones, popcorn, fruit and soothing herbal tea was facilitated by former BCC Member, Beth Ribet and young women from the Repair for Justice group.
+This afternoon of information, performance, scones, popcorn, fruit and soothing herbal tea was facilitated by former BCC Member, Beth Ribet and young women from the Repair group.

 After, some of us worked in teams to make big batches of herbal teas, so that we could share them.
 There were so many ingredients to use.
 Here was one recipe:

 Stevia (if you like your tea sweet)

 Many thanks to Women’s Havurah Chair, Ronnie Wexler for bringing us all together over tea!!Written by Victoria Delgadillo on Jun 28, 2016 in Events, Programs and Activities, Women's Havurah - No Comments